 Barnard College provides an unparalleled education for women.
-Here women can do or be anything.
-A common thread is the passion to make the world a better place and many Barnard women pass through our gates ready with the raw materials and eager to be inspired toward that end.
+Here, women can do or be anything.
+A common thread connecting those who enroll is the passion to make the world a better place.
+Many Barnard women pass through our gates ready with raw materials and eager to be inspired.
+They leave Barnard prepared with the confidence, experience, and knowledge to shape their future.

 Resources dedicated to Access, Opportunity and Success are outlined below.